bmargogne/website-builder/_docs/builder/3- Tasks.md

 - In HTML, you can know call your graphics using  `<svg class="myClass" title="myTitle" role="img"><use xlink:href="/myPath/spritesheet.svg#name_menu-dark"></use></svg>`
 - In CSS, you can dynamically change the colors (using the `fill` property on `myClass`) and size of your SVG using CSS.
 - (note that CSS coloring only work with shapes filled with the 'magic black' : #000000
+- Note : you can target even more precise svg elements by naming layers, groups, and paths in AI, as they will create an id attribute in the SVG tag.

 ### Bitmap Images